 Equipped with 10mm drivers, the buds support the AAC and AptX Adaptive audio codecs.
 I tested them with an iPhone 13 Pro and a Motorola Edge Plus Android phone.
 My phone supports AptX adaptive Bluetooth streaming and playback of high-resolution music files through services such as Qobuz and Tidal.

 Beyerdynamic is known for its over-ear wired studio headphones, including the newish DT 700 Pro X ($259).
 The Free Byrd buds exhibit many of that model’s sonic traits, including clean, accurate sound and an airy open quality (wide soundstage).

-The Free Byrd is articulate and revealing, but also have a more exciting sound than your prototypical studio headphone, which tend to restrain the bass and hew toward a neutral sound profile.
+The Free Byrd is articulate and revealing, but also has a more exciting sound than your prototypical studio headphone, which tends to restrain the bass and hew toward a neutral sound profile.
 The Free Byrd’s bass is tight and punchy with ample kick.
 That said, you may be more impressed with how natural and clear the mids sound (that’s where vocals live) and how the treble brings out the fine details in well-recorded tracks.
 These earbuds are certainly fun to listen to.

 My final take on the Beyerdynamic Free Byrd earbuds

 The fact that the device seals off your ear in order to focus its audio output directly into your ear in subtlety makes a lot of sense and that’s one of the excellent features of the device.

 With a US$249 price tag, you might be wondering if that’s just too much or way out of your budget but considering the unending list of interesting features and quirks all of which make the device interesting for anyone be it a regular user or a complete audiophile.